-Made famous by countless Instagram images of beaches, swings over rice fields and luxurious hotels, it’s no wonder that this bucket list Indonesian island made our top 5.
+Made famous by countless Instagram images of beaches, swings over rice fields and luxurious hotels, it’s no wonder that the bucket list Indonesian island of Bali made our top 5.

 Offering a huge range of accommodations from budget to luxury and bamboo bungalows to bubbles, Bali has it all.
 The only thing to take into consideration when in Bali is that taxis can be pricey.